Ezinnem/bookshop/README.md

 ## Description

 Bookshop is built using React.js, Express, Node.js and the MongoDB database.
-The Mocha tool is used for testing
+The Mocha tool is used for testing.

 ## Features:
 1. Displays the most recent Books with their basic details.